KxSystems/docs/docs/basics/glossary.md

 ## Ternary

-A map of rank 3, i.e. a function wiith three arguments; or a list of depth ≥3.
+An iterable of rank 3, i.e. a function wiith three arguments; or a list of depth ≥3.

 ## Unary form